 The Trinity and 1 John 5:7,8

 There is a popular notion that 1 John 5:7 was interpolated into the Bible sometime in the last 500 to 600 years.
-The idea comes from the liberal critics’ notion that the received text of the Bible must contain errors and that it is the job of modern critics to redact scripture to maintain integrity with the earliest known manuscripts.
+The idea comes from the textual critics’ notion that the received text of the Bible must contain errors and that it is the job of modern critics to redact scripture to maintain integrity with the earliest known manuscripts.

 Since 1 John 5:7 is not found in any of the ancient Greek manuscripts prior to 1300-1400 AD, then this text must be spurious.
 This is an accepted idea even among conservatives.
 Many modern Bible translations include the verse in brackets or as a footnote indicating its late inclusion.